ddcrpf/Turtle---Music-Streaming-Website-/README.md

 Turtle - music streaming website

-This is a simple music streming webiste made using HTML and CSS and vanilla Javascript.
+This is a simple music streming website made using HTML and CSS and vanilla Javascript.

 [Visit the website here](https://directorofunskillful.github.io/Turtle---Music-Streaming-Website-/)